Make a USB Boot CD for CrunchBang Linux

 scsi_mod

-Add the following line to the bottom of the file and click save:
+Add this line to the bottom of the file, then save:

 WAIT=8